Deadline: March 22, 2023

 - Network of like-minded Fellows and Alumni

-- They are open to applications from all around the world.
+- Applications are welcome from all around the world.

 - One World Media Fellows are aspiring filmmakers and journalists ready to take the next leap in their career reporting from the global south.
-Looking for their first director role or solo investigation, their Fellows experiment and learn in a supportive environment.
-In 2022, they will select 12 international Fellows.
+Looking for their first director role or solo investigation, Fellows experiment and learn in a supportive environment.
+In 2023, they will select 10 international Fellows.

 - Projects in pre-production that tell engaging stories from low- and middle-income countries across the global south